 A year and a half after the peak of a trend, consumers have already given their loyalty to the original innovators, or the trend has passed.
 That’s why we see so many CPG companies innovate through acquisition.
 When the window of time has closed, large CPG companies can try to purchase those small, innovative brands to add to their portfolio.

-It’s unrealistic for CPG companies to simply acquire any and all small innovators that chip away at market share.
+It’s unrealistic for companies in the CPG industry to simply acquire any and all small innovators that chip away at market share.
 So what can these companies do to keep launching innovative products that consumers love?